 While learning and improving skills is always important, many people want to attend events to get away from the typical hustle and bustle of their daily work.
 Consider incorporating some time for meditating, hold a yoga session, a dance party, or some other physical activity that can be done from the comfort of your viewer’s homes.

-Create an online treasure hunt spanning across your website and other social channels.
+Create a virtual scavenger hunt spanning across your website and other social channels.
 The hunt can be your main event, or you can use it as something to build excitement leading up to the big day.
-Treasure hunts are great for social sharing and encouraging engagement with your brand.
+Scavenger hunts are great for social sharing and encouraging engagement with your brand.

 Explore Our World’s Wonders